ubsicap/usfm/docs/titles_headings/index.rst

 :Use: Translator's chunk marker. |br|
 	To identify chunks of text suitable for translating at one time.

 .. warning:: ``\ts`` is strictly a *non-publishable* aid to translators.
-It does not indicate or imply a paragraph break nor a section or section heading in the published form of a text.
+It does not indicate or imply a true paragraph boundary or division / section heading in the published form of a text.
+If translator's chunk elements are used, it is strongly recommended to add them to the text at paragraph boundaries.

 **Text and Formatting Sample** - Jude 5-8 (ULB)